Pranesh1801/DC_Cetacenas/README.md

 # Conclusion

 Chronic diseases like cancer, diabetes and many more cause life changing disasters to one's family and themselves.
 Health is something very much precious to everyone and having a good health can ensure a great life.
 Prediction of these diseases early on can ensure that people can find a cure and thus lead a happy life.
 We anticipate our application can save lives from the clutches of these diseases, ensuring a safer tomorrow.

+# Designed and Developed by Pranesh R and Jeyasundar R